pmlandwehr/tick-my-feedstocks/README.md

 ## cf_maintainer_bot

 This is a program designed to help keep any [conda-forge](https://conda-forge.github.io/) feedstocks that you administer up to do date.
 It's *not* a polished, up-to-date package.
-It's a supplement to help folks eyeball their packages more easily, not a replacement.
+It's a supplement to help folks eyeball their packages more easily, not a replacement for checking all of your packages.

 To use it: